sadsfae/mozzo/README.md

 Mozzo interacts with Nagios Core (4.x) via `cmd.cgi` and `statusjson.cgi` using standard HTTPS requests.
 It allows you to acknowledge alerts, schedule downtime, and view statuses without needing to install specialized Nagios libraries or scrape HTML.

+a _Mozzo_ is Neapolitan for a young helper who does menial tasks on a ship and is quick to acknowledge things.

 ## Installation

 ### Option 1: Run from source (Standalone)